 - Keep cleaning products in their original containers.
 Never put poisonous products in a plastic soda bottle, for example, where it could be easily mistaken for something else.

 - Get rid of old medicines and other toxic substances.
 Survey storage areas and your garage for products you don’t need any more.

-If your child does swallow something potentially dangerous and is acting normally, call the South Texas Poison Center at 800-222-1222.
-If your child isn’t responsive or is behaving abnormally, call 911, Ms. Fultz said.
+And remember, if your child does swallow something potentially dangerous and isn’t acting normally, call the South Texas Poison Center at 800-222-1222.
+If your child isn’t responsive or is behaving abnormally – call 911.